naughtybear/big_data_project/README.md

 ### 6. Twitter Sentiment

-This part of the project analyzes the sentiment of the tweets related to a particular movie,cast and director.
+This is the class that handling the tweets sentiment prediction.

+Need to download the bert_v2 folder from [here](https://drive.google.com/drive/folders/1C_b4g5G_eSZzA97pGpyvhM0x6AxLExI2?usp=sharing), and put it in the model folder.

 ### 7. Twitter to SQL